sujith597/Singleton-Design-Pattern/README.md

 A single thread can call n number of times start() and exit() but at same time it both count should be equal.

+Check list

+Define a private static attribute in the "single instance" class.
+Define a public static accessor function in the class.
+Do "lazy initialization" (creation on first use) in the accessor function.
+Define all constructors to be protected or private.
+Clients may only use the accessor function to manipulate the Singleton.